A PROGRAM FOR GRADES 4- 6

 Docents will work with students, in small groups, at discovery stations throughout the museum.
 Each station is approximately 1/2 hour in length.
-School visits can be individualized for both time and content.
-You will be able to select the modules that will provide the best enrichment possibilities for your students.
-This program accommodates a minimum of 8 students and 2 adults, maximum of 30 students.

 Students absorb details about sailors’ lives aboard wooden sailing ships on ocean voyages in centuries past.
 What they learn is reinforced by the opportunity to perform several of the sailors’ daily tasks – including the treatment of scurvy!

 Students explore art concepts and techniques through several different art masterpieces from contemporary times to the Dutch Masters art of the 1600s.
 They apply what they learned when they sketch the beginning of their own masterpiece, which they can finish back at school or at home.

 Students follow early nautical explorers and their contributions to exploration and discovery of North America.
 Module activities incorporate geography, critical thinking, and creative writing skills.

 Focuses on Chinese Treasure Ships that sailed between 1405 and 1433.
 Students engage in an interactive exercise to identify cargo items carried by these ships.
 Students also identify China’s trading partners, increasing their knowledge of the geography of Asia, the Middle East, and Africa.

 Students will be captivated by a docent/naturalist talk about the different types of whales that travel the California coast.

 Students explore the geography, topography, plant and animal life of each of the 5 islands with a video and docent explanation.
 They identify different animals that live on each separate island.